SAP-samples/cloud-btp-cli-api-codejam/exercises/01-installing/README.md

 Doing this will cause the Dev Space to be restarted, and the contents of this branch of the repository to be presented in the Explorer.
 Feel free to take a quick look around if you want to.

+👉 Open up a new terminal with the menu path `Terminal -> New Terminal` again.

 ### Setting up the btp CLI

-To save time (this is covered in more detail in the [main branch version of this exercise](https://github.com/SAP-samples/cloud-btp-cli-api-codejam/blob/main/exercises/01-installing/README.md)) there's a [setup script](../../scripts/setup) that you can run to install the btp CLI into your Dev Space.
+In the [main branch version of this exercise](https://github.com/SAP-samples/cloud-btp-cli-api-codejam/blob/main/exercises/01-installing/README.md)) you are guided to set things up manually, so you can learn as you go, but to save time for this mini workshop, there's a [setup script](../../scripts/setup) that you can run to install the btp CLI into your Dev Space.

-👉 Run the script now, which will create a local `bin/` directory, and then download and run a small script that will in turn download the latest version of the btp CLI, putting it into that `bin/` directory.
+👉 Run the script now, which will create a local `bin/` directory in your `$HOME` directory, and then download and run a small script that will in turn download the latest version of the btp CLI, putting it into that `bin/` directory:

 ```bash
 $HOME/projects/cloud-btp-cli-api-codejam/scripts/setup